matao1984/temcompanion/README.md

 - Added User Guide manual and linked to the main UI.
 - UI remembers the last file type for open and save dialogs.
 - Fixed error in rgb2gray function
+- Fixed CoM encountering all-zero window in some cases.
+- Improved alignment algorithms.
+- Fixed incorrect FFT measurement in live FFT mode.
+- Updated pyqtgraph 0.14 to handle units power for reciprocal space.
+- Added reorder dialog for importing image series with custom order and deletion.
+- Added rotate image and stack by aligning a line ROI to horizontal.